lokeshjoshi053/Kron-Dex-Decentralized-Exchange/README.md

 ## Note

-* **Serum is in active development so all APIs and protocols are subject to change.**
+* **kron is in active development so all APIs and protocols are subject to change.**
 * **The code is unaudited.
 Use at your own risk.**

 ## Contributing